|

 When Charles Babbage began designing a mechanical computer in the 1830s, the Jacquard looms of French silk-weaving trade played a key role in his plan.
 Bill Higgins tells the story of a fabulous silk portrait Babbage owned, the people and machines who created it, and the even more fabulous portrait that succeeded it-- all pointing the way to a future filled with punchcards, mathematically-encoded graphics, and thinking machines.

-Dot Balloon Sculpting To Programming Grid
+Balloon Sculpting

 time: Sunday, 9:00 - 10:15 am